cleverlight/lightenna/_posts/blog/2020-09-20-terraform-azure-exercises.md

 * Use `curl` to connect to http://localhost:80
 * Use a local web browser to connect to your public IP (http://...)

+{% if include.pres %}Note: {% endif %}
+The [solution to the 'docker host' exercise](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/10-docker-host) is available as part of our open-source [Devops-Workstream](https://github.com/lightenna/devops-workstream/).

 ---

 ## Exercise: create Azure Kubernetes cluster